TheRustyPickle/Talon/README.md

 To be added

+## App Data Location

+See [here](https://docs.rs/dirs/latest/dirs/fn.data_local_dir.html) for location info where app data is saved which is determined based on the OS.
+Files can be added, deleted or modified here to reflect in the application.

 ## Feedback and Contributions

 Have feedback, found a bug, or have a feature request?
 Feel free to [open an issue](https://github.com/TheRustyPickle/Talon/issues/new).
 Pull requests are welcome!